prerna1502/LibraryManagementSystem/README.md

 # Library-API Project 📚

 This project is a simple Spring Boot application that provides a RESTful API for managing books.
 It allows users to perform CRUD (Create, Read, Update, Delete) operations on books using the API.
-It adding new books, updating existing ones, searching for books, and deleting books.
+It involves adding new books, updating existing ones, searching for books, and deleting books.
 <br>
 <br>